Ayushmaanseth/Maze_Solver/README.md

-# Robotics_Final_Task
+# Maze Solver - COMP105P

-Implemented Dijsktra's algorithm alongwith left wall following algorithm to solve a previosly unseen 4x4 maze for a robot as part of COMP105P final coursework.
+Implemented a modified version of Dijsktra's algorithm alongwith Left-wall following algorithm to solve a previosly unseen 4x4 maze for a robot as part of COMP105P (Robotics Engineering) final coursework.